 The low budget doesn’t involve any pet insurance, nor does it involve a single vet visit.
 The cat is fed a cheap—probably dry—cat food and uses a low-cost clay litter.
 The cat may have some nice things like a cat tree, scratching post, and ID tag, but these were bought when he came home and they don’t add up to recurring costs every year.

 Because this cat doesn’t have pet insurance, a serious illness or accident will be his guardians’ sole responsibility.

 Our ultra-expensive feline has a vet checkup twice every year, uses a spot-on flea treatment in the summer, goes for regular professional dental cleanings from an expensive vet, and receives booster shots every three years.
 She doesn’t have pet insurance, so all of these vet visits are charged to her guardian’s credit card.

-She eats a top-of-the-line organic, raw, or human-grade commercial food, possibly subscribing to a meal delivery service like Nom Nom.
+She eats a top-of-the-line organic, raw, or human-grade commercial food, possibly subscribing to a meal delivery service like Smalls Cat Food.
 Her litter box is filled with Pretty Litter crystals or a high-end biodegradable litter.
 She gets toys, top-of-the-line scratching posts, and new cat trees on a regular basis.

 Owning A Cat On A Budget

-Sometimes a cat wanders into your home and heart before you’ve had a chance to fit cat food into your monthly spending plan.
+Sometimes a furry friend wanders into your home and heart before you’ve had a chance to fit cat food into your monthly spending plan.
 What then?